New York Drug Injury Lawyer

 - Prescription painkillers: Severe and ongoing pain often requires a stronger painkiller than what is available at the drugstore.
 Some manufacturers, such as Vioxx, downplayed the risk of serious heart complications and have paid millions of dollars in damages as a result.

 If you have been asking yourself what is dangerous drugs, it is likely that you or a loved one have suffered due to the negligent actions of someone in the medical or manufacturing fields.
-Your options include working with a dangerous drugs attorney to file an individual lawsuit or joining a class action lawsuit.
+Your options include working with a dangerous drug attorney to file an individual lawsuit or joining a class-action lawsuit.
 In the latter case, you would join a plaintiff’s action with hundreds or thousands of other people injured by the same drug or device and split the winning proceeds.

 A successful lawsuit against a doctor, pharmacist, drug manufacturer, or other responsible parties will provide you with the funds you need to pay medical expenses and reimburse you for lost wages.
 It could also provide you with subjective damages such as pain and suffering.